Modern liberalism in the United States: Labor unions

+General Motors workers at a production plant in Flint, Michigan during the Flint sit-down strike in 1937.
+The strike led to a unification of smaller automotive unions in Michigan to form what is today the United Auto Workers (UAW).

 Labor unions were central components of liberalism, operating through the New Deal coalition.
 The unions gave strong support to the Vietnam War, thereby breaking with the blacks and with the intellectual and student wings of liberalism.
 The legacy of slavery deeply entrenched racial divisions within the American working class, in sharp contrast to the more unified labor movements of countries without a history of racial segregation.
 These divisions produced a two-tiered labor force with competing priorities on issues such as taxation, social welfare, and economic equality.
 Racial stratification fostered resistance among white workers to policies perceived as redistributing resources along racial lines.
 As a result, political interests increasingly diverged by race, ultimately weakening class solidarity and impeding the development of a cohesive labor movement.
 From time to time, dissident groups such as the Progressive Alliance, the Citizen-Labor Energy Coalition and the National Labor Committee broke from the dominant AFL–CIO which they saw as too conservative.
 In 1995, the liberals managed to take control of the AFL–CIO under the leadership of John Sweeney of the Service Employees International Union (SEIU).
 Union membership in the private sector has fallen from 33% to 7%, with a resulting decline in political weight.
 In 2005, the SEIU, now led by Andy Stern, broke away from the AFL–CIO to form its own coalition, the Change to Win Federation, to support liberalism, including Barack Obama's policies, especially health care reform.
 Stern retired in 2010.
 Regardless of the loss of numbers, unions have a long tradition and deep experience in organizing and continue at the state and national level to mobilize forces for liberal policies, especially regarding votes for liberal politicians, a graduated income tax, government spending on social programs, and support for unions.
 They also support the conservative position of protectionism.
 Offsetting the decline in the private sector is a growth of unionization in the public sector.
 The membership of unions in the public sector such as teachers, police and city workers continue to rise, now covering 42% of local government workers.
 The financial crisis that hit American states during the recession of 2008–2011 focused increasing attention on pension systems for government employees, with conservatives trying to reduce the pensions.